multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

    whv_rect

-The hypervolume of a set of multidimensional points :math:`A` with respect to a reference point :math:`\vec{r}` is the volume of the region dominated by the set and bounded by the reference point :cite:p:`ZitThi1998ppsn`.
+The hypervolume of a set of multidimensional points :math:`A \subset
+\mathbb{R}^m` with respect to a reference point :math:`\vec{r} \in \matbb{R}^m` is the volume of the region dominated by the set and bounded by the reference point :cite:p:`ZitThi1998ppsn`.
 Points in :math:`A` that do not strictly dominated :math:`\vec{r}` do not contribute to the hypervolume value, thus, ideally, the reference point must be strictly dominated by all points in the true Pareto front.

 More precisely, the hypervolume is the Lebesgue integral of the union of axis-aligned hyperrectangles